Seabagel/MamaSlimes-Archives-VueJS/README.md

 ## TODO:
-[ ] Need to convert # and / signs into unicode or something, it'll break the HTTP request query parameter
+[ ] Need to convert # and / signs into unicode or something, it'll break the HTTP request query parameter [ ] Make OutputBinding to Azure CosmosDB
+[ ] Instead of pushing new items, use an Array function like map to append the data [ ] Send an API in POST form
+[ ] Use Discord bot to create database entry
+[ ] Refresh the page every x seconds to update new data

 ## Prerequisites

 - Install Node.js